Professional Doctorate in Practical Theology (Ref. No: 452604)

 - Some candidates could spend up to three months in Cambridge in their first year to attend seminars.

-- Local supervisors and facilities (library and others) will be provided in Hong Kong by the Divinity School of Chung Chi College in the CUHK.
+- Local supervisors will be provided in Hong Kong by the Divinity School of Chung Chi College in the CUHK.

 Candidates need to hold a Bachelor's degree and a Master's degree in theology (MDiv or BD) or related subject, plus appropriate professional accreditation or experience.